Sujay99999/Agar.io-Clone/readme.md

 => If the browser is well supported and able to prcoess heavy tasks, then we can update the leaderboard every frame rather than updating it, when there is a collision => Still not able to exactly get the collision detection correct.
-Sometimes, it gets all fuzzy
+Sometimes, it gets all fuzzy => As we are using the JWT for authentication, there is possibility that a single user can play through multiple accounts.
+We need to restrict him.

 ///////////////////////////////////////////////////
 DOUBTS